Legit-Labs/legitify/docs/github/organization/default_repository_permission_is_not_none.md

 ### Remediation
 1. Make sure you have admin permissions
 2. Go to the organization settings page
-3. Enter "Member privileges" tab
+3. Enter 'Member privileges' tab
-4. Under "Base permissions"
+4. Under 'Base permissions'
-5. Set permissions to "No permissions"
+5. Set permissions to 'No permissions'
-6. Click "Save"
+6. Click 'Save'